Bobby Shaw

 Outcome&Impact

-Chosen to move forward out of the largest cross-company AI proposal competition in IQVIA's Nvidia partnership launch
+Selected out of the largest cross-company AI proposal competition in IQVIA's Nvidia partnership launch.

-A standalone AI application developed from our prototype — capable of reading IQVIA data and delivering summaries, suggestions, and user-specific recommendations
+Our prototype became a standalone AI application — capable of reading IQVIA data and delivering summaries, suggestions, and user-specific recommendations.

-The MVP is returning to the design team for a full implementation sprint, starting with the Audience module before expanding platform-wide
+The MVP returned to the design team and became the blueprint for AI across Media OS — starting with the Audience module before scaling platform-wide.

 Limitless capability means nothing without a person worth building it for.